BerkeBuyukkopru/Hero-s-Journey-Turn-Based-RPG/README.md

 Game/Game.sln
 ```

-Restore NuGet packages if needed, set `GameWebAPI` as the startup project, and run the backend.
+Restore NuGet packages if needed, set `GameWebAPI` as the startup project, and run the backend with Visual Studio/IIS Express.
 The API should be available at:

 ```text
 http://localhost:5000
 ```

+> This backend is a .NET Framework ASP.NET Web API project.
+It is intended to be run from Visual Studio, not with `dotnet run`.

 Install frontend dependencies and start the Angular application: